 The best-known example is photosynthesis, the process that sustains complex life on earth.
-It began over three billion years ago when bacteria harvested the sun’s light to create the oxygen that later life needed.
+It began over three billion years ago when bacteria harvested the sun’s light to create oxygen.
 Our electric motors are 25% efficient, losing the rest to heat, but low-light bacteria convert 100% of light energy into chemical energy (Magdaong et al., 2014).
-This energy efficiency is impossible for heat engines by Carnot’s law but bacteria have evolved a quantum heat engine (Al-Khalili & McFadden, 2014) p310 that can do what classical physics forbids:
+This energy efficiency is impossible for heat engines, by Carnot’s law, but bacteria have evolved a quantum heat engine (Al-Khalili & McFadden, 2014) p310 that can do what classical physics forbids:

 “natural selection has come up with ways for living systems to naturally exploit quantum phenomena” (O’Callaghan, 2018).

 Photosynthetic bacteria have light receptive molecules called chromophores that absorb light energy and send it to reaction centers that convert it into chemical energy.
-These “antennae” sit on a protein structure and when they register a photon, its energy must pass through a molecular forest of other antennae to reach the nearest reaction center, but:
+When a chromophore antennae registers a photon, its energy must pass through the forest of other antennae to reach the nearest reaction center, but:

 “The problem, of course, is which route this energy transfer should take.
 If it heads in the wrong direction, randomly hopping from one molecule to the next in the chlorophyll forest, it will eventually lose its energy rather than delivering it to the reaction center.”
 (Al-Khalili & McFadden, 2014) p126

-The photon pulse decays in nanoseconds, so it should often go down a dead-end and die out but instead, nearly every photon arrives at a reaction center.
-This helps bacteria competing in the light-starved depths of the sea survive, but how do they do it?
+A photon pulse decays in nanoseconds so it should often go down a dead-end and die out but instead, nearly every photon arrives at a reaction center.
+This allows bacteria in the light-starved depths of the sea to survive, but how do they do it?

-Studies show that the chromophores of bacteria vibrate in step to give quantum beats (Engel, 2007), allowing their electromagnetic fields to cohere and entangle (Maiuri, 2018).
-Entanglement in physics occurs at the atomic scale or near absolute zero.
-It is a fragile quantum state that should quickly collapse in a warm cell but identical matter entities close enough for their quantum fields to overlap will always entangle (Lo Franco & Compagno, 2016).
-Densely packed chromophores vibrating in synchrony satisfy this demand, so they entangle to act as one system.
+Studies show that bacteria chromophores vibrate in step to give quantum beats (Engel, 2007) that allow their electromagnetic fields to entangle (Maiuri, 2018).
+In physics, entanglement is a fragile quantum state that occurs in atoms or near absolute zero, so it should quickly collapse in a warm cell.
+In theory, identical matter entities close enough for their quantum fields to overlap will entangle (Lo Franco & Compagno, 2016), and densely packed chromophores vibrating in synchrony satisfy this demand, so they cohere and entangle into one system.

-Entanglement in physics is illustrated by entangled photons going in opposite directions (Aspect et al., 1982).
-What looks like two photons going separate ways is actually one entity, so if either photon interacts, both respond (3.8.5).
-If entangled photons can go in two ways, a photon entangled with many receptors can explore all the paths to a reactor at once.
+In physics, entangled photons going in opposite directions look like two photons going their separate ways but are actually one entity (Aspect et al., 1982), so if either photon interacts, both respond (3.8.5).
+If entangled photons can go in two ways at once, a photon registered by many entangled chromophore receptors can explore many the paths to a reactor at once.
 Once received, the energy spreads down all paths like a wave until it collapses at a reaction center.
 If that doesn’t happen in one molecular cycle, the synchrony repeats until it does.
 The bacterium uses quantum coherence to enhance photosynthesis in a way that supports the known transfer times:

 “Coherent quantum beats have been observed in most light harvesting systems, where the coherences are stable over a time scale that is commensurate with the relevant energy transfer times.”
 (Scholes Group, 2018)

 Chromophore molecules vibrating in synchrony let photon energy evolve down many paths simultaneously to find a reaction center before it decays.
-If light-harvesting bacteria achieved photosynthesis by coherence, all life on earth began with a quantum effect.
+If light-harvesting bacteria achieved photosynthesis by coherence, all life on earth began with the quantum effect of entanglement